createdbynick/flowchart-cards/README.md

 - 44 cards
 - 14 connector types across 4 styles
 - Organised shared styles and text styles
+- Each card exported as a .png with/without labels

 ## Carefully Crafted
 Flowchart Cards come with 44 cards.
 Each one meticulously crafted with just enough detail to get your flow across without encouraging too much conversation around the layout/design.